 - You’ll get crucial ‘behind the scenes’ insight so that you know and understand what is really happening in Intensive Care

-Thank you for tuning into this week’s BLOG and I’ll see you again in another update next week!
+Thank you for tuning into this week’s YOUR QUESTIONS ANSWERED episode and I’ll see you again in another update next week!

 Or you can call us!
 Find phone numbers on our contact tab.

-Also check out our Ebook section where you get more Ebooks, Videos and Audio recordings and where you can also get 1:1 counselling with me via Skype or over the phone and via email by clicking on the email and phone counselling tabs on the top of the website!
+Also check out our Ebook section where you get more Ebooks, Videos and Audio recordings and where you can also get 1:1 counselling/consulting with me via Skype, over the phone or via email by clicking on the products tab!

 This is Patrik Hutzel from INTENSIVECAREHOTLINE.COM and I’ll see you again next week with another update!